Liam Payne looking worried and TMZ boss inset

 Liam Payne death: Pictures of his dead body posted online

-Late last night, TMZ shared the tragic news of Liam’s death.
+Late on Wednesday night, TMZ shared the tragic news of Liam’s death.
 Two pictures of the star’s body also featured in the report.

-The pictures show the singer’s arm, waist and tattoos.
+The pictures showed the singer’s arm, waist and tattoos.
 The publication said that it shared the pictures to confirm reports that he had died after falling from a hotel balcony in Argentina.

 An image of the red police tent that was set up over Liam’s body at the Casa Sur Hotel in Buenos Aires was also published.